-The Carol R. Brown Creative Achievement Awards are a component of the Investing in Professional Artists: The Pittsburgh Region Artists Program, sponsored by The Heinz Endowments and The Pittsburgh Foundation.
+The Carol R. Brown Creative Achievement Awards are co-sponsored by The Heinz Endowments and The Pittsburgh Foundation.
 The program is guided by a shared belief in artistic excellence, creative development and the need for continuous career advancement.

 In the tradition of the Creative Achievement Awards created by Brown during her tenure as president of the Pittsburgh Cultural Trust, two grants of $15,000 are given annually, one to an Established Artist and one to an Emerging Artist living and working in the southwestern Pennsylvania region.
-Unlike the other Investing in Professional Artists programs, the Carol R. Brown Creative Achievement Awards are not project grants; rather, they are awards in recognition of exemplary artistic achievements and promise of future work.
+The Carol R. Brown Creative Achievement Awards are not project grants; rather, they are awards in recognition of exemplary artistic achievements and promise of future work.